-We have audited the financial statements of the governmental activities, the business-type activities, the aggregate discretely presented component units, each major fund, and the aggregate remaining fund information of the City of Greenwood, Mississippi, as of and for the year ended September 30, 2016 and have issued our report thereon dated June 19, 2017.
+We have audited the financial statements of the governmental activities, the business-type activities, the aggregate discretely presented component units, each major fund, and the aggregate remaining fund information of the City of Greenwood, Mississippi, as of and for the year ended September 30, 2018 and have issued our report thereon dated June 17, 2019.
 We have conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards.
 The financial statements of the Greenwood Tourism Commission were not audited in accordance with Government Auditing Standards.

 As required by the state legal compliance audit program prescribed by the Office of the State Auditor, we have also performed procedures to test compliance with certain state laws and regulations.
 However, providing an opinion on compliance with state laws and regulations was not an objective of our audit and, accordingly, we do not express such an opinion.
-The results of those procedures and our audit of the basic financial statements disclosed an immaterial instance of noncompliance with state laws and regulations presented as 2016-2 in the accompanying Schedule of Findings and Questioned Costs.
+The results of those procedures and our audit of the basic financial statements disclosed no material instances of noncompliance with state laws and regulations.